jameshfisher/jameshfisher.com/_posts/2017-07-05-the-fisher-tree-talk.md

 ---
-title: "The Fisher Tree at The Realtime Guild"
+title: The Fisher Tree at The Realtime Guild
 tags:
   - talk
 ---